-During the holidays, the pavilion is transformed into Santa’s living room…
+During the holidays, the town square gazebo is transformed into Santa’s living room:

-And this huge tree sings and its lights put on a show to the music!
+And this huge singing Christmas tree puts on a light show to the music!

 And speaking of light shows, this tunnel’s lights also change to the music.
 It is so cool to walk through at night!

-And this building on the left has its own separate light show, keeping time to the music piped in throughout Main Street:
+And city hall on the left has its own separate light show, keeping time to the music piped in throughout Main Street:

 As I mentioned, strolling Main Street is only a small part of why Grapevine is called the Christmas Capital of Texas.
-I would feel remiss if I didn’t mention two other very popular family activities in Grapevine this time of year.
+I would feel remiss if I didn’t mention some of the other very popular family activities in Grapevine this time of year.

-The Gaylord Texan’s decorations are stunning during the season, and it usually has a spectacular ice exhibit every year, aptly named ICE!
+The Gaylord Texan Resort has stunning decorations during the Christmas season, and it has a spectacular ice exhibit, aptly named ICE!
 The themed exhibit features two million pounds of ice sculptures hand-carved by 35 artisans from Harbin, China, and is kept at a bone-chilling 9°F to keep the ice from melting (they supply parkas!)
-Because of Covid, ICE! has been “on ice” for the past two seasons but hopefully will return in 2022.
-The year I went it featured a fun Rudolph the Red-Nosed Reindeer theme!
+The year I went it featured a fun Rudolph the Red-Nosed Reindeer theme.

 Grapevine is also home to a vintage railroad train and during the holiday season, it becomes the North Pole Express.
 Families board in their pajamas for a ride that brings the magical world of the Polar Express to life!
-And when the train is not headed to the North Pole, it moonlights as a holiday wine train for the adults.
+And when the trains are not headed to the North Pole for this fun event, they moonlight as Christmas wine trains for the adults.

 As always, I appreciate your visit, comments, and shares here on the blog!
 I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.